The State Of Play, Decade By Decade.

 The new decade saw me return to the camera shop under a new owner, the previous owner feeling my experience would help with the transition.

 When they woke up, they and Sigma colluded to create the modern look of flattened perspective, ultra sharp edge to edge, wide open performance.
+The big movers at this time were the triad of Sony, Sigma and gimbals.

 My mother passed early in this period (not COVID as it goes), leaving me a small inheritance outside of her estate.
-I spent some of it on my Oly 300 f4, an EM1x and 8-18 Leica, all needed if I was to go next level.
+I spent some of it on my Oly 300 f4, first EM1x and 8-18 Leica, all needed if I was to go next level.
 None of these things have proven poor buys, the 300 alone landing me contracts like AFL Tasmania.

-At some time in this journey I tried video and I liked it which has led to purchasing no fewer than 6 Panasonic cameras including a pair of full frame.
+At some time in this journey I tried video and I liked it which has led to purchasing no fewer than 6 Panasonic cameras including a pair of full frames.
 It is now another feather in my professional cap, with caveats.
 I am keen to avoid it being a time killer, something it does so well, so I am limiting myself to capture, process and delivery, not production.

 In the last few years, AI has risen as the new wonderful, putting a cloud over most things photo and video.
-Only recording authenticity is relatively safe, AI benefits for me coming behind the scenes in processing power (I now shoot ISO 6400 in MFT format without consideration, unthinkable in my early years).
+Only recording authenticity is relatively safe, AI benefits for me are coming behind the scenes in processing power (I now shoot ISO 6400 in MFT format without consideration, unthinkable in my early years).

 The current state of play is one of accessible abundance on the verge of another and probably the last big shift as AI replaces image capture for many.
-Ironically the phone will be the first victim as everyday users will jump first as they do.
+Ironically the phone will be the first victim as everyday users will jump first, as they do.

 *